 New String data type in MySQL-compatible mode

-Some AP applications have a higher tolerance for column lengths and often use variable-length string types to store data, which also needs to serve as primary keys or index keys.
-In OceanBase Database, the char and varchar types can store strings and serve as primary keys or index keys, but they require a specified length.
+Some AP applications have a high tolerance for column length and often use variable-length string types to store data, which also need to be primary keys or index keys.
+In OceanBase Database, the char and varchar types can store strings and serve as primary keys or index keys, but they require specifying a length.
 The mediumtext and text types, which are LOB types, can store variable-length strings but cannot serve as primary keys or index keys.
-To better meet the needs of AP applications, the new version introduces the String data type, which does not require a specified length and has a default maximum length of 16 MB.
+To better meet the needs of AP applications, the new String data type is introduced, which does not require specifying a length and has a default maximum length of 16 MB.
 When the column length is less than 16 KB and does not exceed the lob_inrow_threshold, it can serve as a primary key or index key.

-OceanBase Database supports the ARRAY data type and some common functions and operators since V4.3.3.
-The new version further enhances these functions, adding support for
+OceanBase Database V4.3.3 introduced the ARRAY data type and supported some common functions and operators.
+The new version further enhances these functions by adding support for

 array_prepend,array_concat,array_compact,array_filter,array_sort,array_sortby,array_length,array_range,array_sum,array_first,array_difference,array_min,array_max,array_avg,array_position,array_slice, andreverse.